Cybill Shepherd: Activism

 Throughout her career, Shepherd has been an activist for issues such as gay rights and abortion rights.
 In 2009, she was honored by the Human Rights Campaign in Atlanta with one of two National Ally for Equality awards.
 She has been an advocate for same-sex marriage.

 She was present at the opening of the National Civil Rights Museum in her hometown of Memphis, to which she lent financial support.

 Religious beliefs

 Shepherd was raised Christian, but stated that she eventually "lost touch" with the religion.
-In a 2007 interview with Metro Weekly, she described herself as being "a goddess-worshipping Christian Pagan Buddhist".
+In a 2007 interview with Metro Weekly, she described herself as being "a goddess-worshipping Pagan Buddhist".

 In October 2014, Shepherd said that she had reconnected with her Christian faith.